 Tell me, what do you think I have missed out to write a great beginning?

-PS: If you liked this blog post/video on how to write the perfect beginning, and would like to be the first to receive the next one on the trick to writing a great chapter or scene, fill in the short form below:
+PS: If you liked this blog post/video on how to write the perfect beginning, and would like to be the first to receive the next one on the best ways to introduce your secondary characters, fill in the short form below: